Abjad/abjad/abjad/docs/source/literature_examples/mozart.rst

 ..  note::

-    Explore the `abjad/demos/mozart/` directory for the complete code to this example, or import it into your Python session directly with:
+    Explore the ``abjad/demos/mozart/`` directory for the complete code to this example, or import it into your Python session directly with ``from abjad.demos import mozart``.

-    * `from abjad.demos import mozart`

 ..  abjad::
     :hide: